 Legal Theory II has a tutorial programme.
 The attendance of tutorials and submission of the tutorial assignments are compulsory.
-Details regarding the programme will be supplied in due course.
+Details regarding the programme will be supplied in the first week of the term.
+Materials discussed during tutorials form part of the course material and are examinable.